 Symptoms of a sprained thumb

-The wrist is made up of small carpal bones, held tightly together by many small ligaments.
-The carpal bones connect to the metacarpal bones which form the hand.
-The metacarpal bones connect to the phalanges bones with make up the fingers.
+A thumb sprain is simply a tear or stretching of any of the ligaments in the thumb.
 The thumb consists of the phalanges bones which connect to the metacarpal bone at the base of the thumb.
-This joint is known as the metacarpo-phalangeal joint.
+This joint is known as the metacarpophalangeal joint.

-This is particularly common in Skiing, Rugby, Judo and other contact sports, and ball sports such as basketball and netball.
-The player may catch the thumb bending it back the wrong way.
-They may do it more than once making it worse each time.
-Once the MCP ligaments are sprained then the thumb is even less stable and more likely to be injured again, especially if correct treatment is not applied.
+Players may catch their thumb by bending it back the wrong way.
+Often they do it more than once making it worse each time.
+Once the MCP ligaments are sprained then the thumb is less stable and more likely to be injured again, especially if correct treatment is not applied.

 Treatment of a thumb sprain